Key Concepts

 where

-• METADATA is a possibly-empty object containing event metadata; and
+• METADATA is an object containing event metadata, and might be empty.

 • MESSAGE is an object containing the event body.